armory/documentation/_admin_guides/preprod_environment.md

 ---
 layout: post
-title: Preprod Environment
+title: Preprod Environment for Spinnaker
 order: 110
 published: true
 ---

 # What To Expect
 This guide should include:
-- Why you need a preprod environment
+- Why you need a preprod environment for Spinnaker
-- How to setup a preprod environment
+- How to setup a preprod environment for Spinnaker
-- How to create a suite of integration pipelines to validate your staging environment
+- How to create a suite of integration pipelines to validate your preprod environment

 ## Why Do I Need A Preprod Environment?
 Spinnaker is still actively being developed by a community of over 50 engineers across many different large organizations and changes are happening rapidly.
-This introduces a level of risk that can be reduced by creating a staging environment coupled with a suite of integration pipelines that exercise the base functionality of Spinnaker.
+This introduces a level of risk that can be reduced by creating a preprod environment coupled with a suite of integration pipelines that exercise the base functionality of Spinnaker.
 Additionally, everyone's cloud environment is unique.
 Permissions, networking, authentication, baking, and cloud targets differ wildly from environment to environment.
-This will help add confidence into your deployment practices to practice continuous delivery with Spinnaker itself
+This will help add confidence into your deployment practices to practice continuous delivery with Spinnaker itself.

-## Setting Up A preprod Environment
+## Setting Up A Preprod Environment
 When Armory Spinnaker starts, it looks for a property file that matches its [stack name]({% link _overview/naming-conventions.md %}).
-This file should contain key/value pairs that it'll use for its environment.
+This file should contain key/value pairs that it will use for its environment.
 It pulls this stack name from an environment file located at: `/etc/default/server-env`.
 If you're using Armory Spinnaker, this file is managed for you by using [clouddriver's global userdata]({% link _admin_guides/userdata.md %}).
 If a file is found it is appended to `default.env` and generates a `resolved.env` for use.

 For example, if the stack of your deploy is named `preprod`, Armory Spinnaker will look for a corresponding environment file named `/opt/spinnaker/env/preprod.env` and append those values to `default.env` should one exist.